Manage every aspect of your school's critical data.

 These often relate to some of the reasons you may be switching systems, such as:

-Using this information, you can now create a more formal selection criteria to use when evaluating your software options.
+Using this information, you can now create more formal selection criteria for evaluating your software options.

 Do your research